 Head coach Jeff Rohrman got his first chance to test the Wisconsin men?s soccer team against outside competition this week as the Badgers went 2-0-1 in a three-game spring break trip to North Carolina.

-The Badgers, who finished 10-8-1 last season, defeated North Carolina State 2-0 Sunday, tied the Wilmington Hammerheads 1-1 Monday, and finished their spring break trip with a 3-0 shutout against UNC-Wilmington Tuesday.
+The Badgers, who finished last season 10-8-1, defeated North Carolina State 2-0 on Sunday, tied the Wilmington Hammerheads 1-1 on Monday, and finished their spring break trip with a 3-0 shutout against UNC-Wilmington on Tuesday.
 Freshmen David Martinez and Nick Van Sicklen tallied two goals apiece on the trip.

 Rohrman, a former Maryland assistant, was hired after the resignation of former Badger head coach Kalekeni Banda in early January.
-Rohrman was very positive about the progress he and the team have made — progress they hope will carry over into next year?s season.
+Rohrman was very positive about the progress that he and the team have made, progress that they hope will carry over into next year?s season.

-In Sunday?s 2-0 victory over NC State, which featured three 30-minute periods, senior Valentine Anozie notched the game-winning goal off a rebound while Van Sicklen added some insurance, curling a shot to the far post in a 2-on-1 situation.
+In Sunday?s 2-0 victory over NC State, which featured three 30-minute periods, senior Valentine Anozie notched a goal off a rebound, while Van Sicklen added some insurance, curling a shot to the far post in a 2-on-1 situation.

-The Badgers will continue their spring schedule when they take on the Milwaukee Rampage in a home contest April 12.
+The Badgers will continue their spring schedule when they take on the Milwaukee Rampage in a home contest on Friday, April 12.
 Kickoff is set for 7 p.m. at the McClimon Soccer Complex.